Refining Implicit Argument Annotation for UCCA: Introduction

-Based on the proposed typology, we conduct a pilot annotation study, including review and refinement of the UCCA EWT dataset,\footnote{The corpus will be released upon publication of this paper.} and subsequently make a comparative analysis with the only other existing fine-grained implict role annotation scheme, Fine-grained Annotations of Referential Interpretation Types \cite[FiGref]{o2019bringing}.
+Based on the proposed typology, we conduct a pilot annotation study, including revisit and refinement of the UCCA EWT dataset,\footnote{\url{https://github.com/ruixiangcui/UCCA-Refined-Implicit-EWT\_English}} and subsequently make a comparative analysis with the only other existing fine-grained implict role annotation scheme, Fine-grained Annotations of Referential Interpretation Types \cite[FiGref]{o2019bringing}.

+A few studies have explored the possibilities to parse implicit arguments.
+Both \newcite{gerber-chai-2012-semantic} and \newcite{cheng2019implicit} have developed parsers to recover implicit arguments for nominal predicates; \newcite{bender-etal-2011-parser} parses against some linguistic constructions, two of which could license implicit arguments, that is, tough adjectives and verbal gerund; \newcite{elazar2019s} focus on resolving missing numeric fused-heads, which are implicit Centers in UCCA.

-Our studies of implicit arguments can potentially enhance natural language understanding.
+Providing the most up-to-date and fine-grained annotation of implicit arguments, our studies can potentially enhance natural language understanding if supplied with an adequate parser.
 For example, when companies conduct satisfaction analyses through web reviews, customers often express themselves colloquially in these reviews.
 Examples include ``Serves bad ice cream, Joe's is better'' and ``Near a nice district, bad service and expensive.''
 If these reviews are annotated with Genre-based implicit arguments, referring to the conventional omission of reviewees, algorithms can study which part of the reviews really refers to the companies rather than other entities, and make better predictions, despite the omission of subjects and non-standard language.